Monthly Review: April 2021

 CJI NV Ramana Succeeds CJI Bobde; J Shantanagoudar Passes Away

-After 8 years on the bench, with 17 months as Chief Justice, CJI Bobde retired on 23 April.
+After eight years on the bench, with 17 months as Chief Justice, CJI Bobde retired on April 23rd.
 He authored 68 judgments, many on criminal law.
 His most notable judgments include those on the Right to Privacy and the Ayodhya title dispute, besides some important orders towards the very end of his tenure on Rohingya refugees, electoral bonds, and High Court judge appointments.
 We have also looked at the Supreme Court during his tenure as Chief Justice.

-On 24 April, CJI NV Ramana took over as the 48th Chief Justice.
+On April 24th, CJI N.V.
+Ramana took over as the 48th Chief Justice.
 We have looked at his term on the bench till now.
 As he was sworn in, the Supreme Court had returned to limited functioning on urgent cases.
 The second wave of the pandemic had affected almost 50% of staff at the Court.

-J Shantanagoudar passed away on 24 April.
-His tenure was unfortunately cut short at 4 years, having written 136 judgments.
+J Shantanagoudar passed away on April 24th.
+His tenure was unfortunately cut short at four years, having written 136 judgments.
 His opinions (covered here) expanded consumer rights, and human rights under the criminal justice system.
-He had also dissented on the 3-judge bench with Arun Mishra in the Land Acquisition case.
+He had also dissented on the three judge bench with Arun Mishra in the Land Acquisition case.